w3f/Grants-Program/applications/open-node-framework.md

 * **Total Estimated Duration:** 3 months
 * **Full-Time Equivalent (FTE):**  2 FTE
 * **Total Costs:** 22,000 USD

+In the milestone deliverable table, the features marked with _"(addition)"_ means add-on feature to the upstrea polkadot-deployer, and _"(integration)"_ means some changes in the upstream are required.

 ### Milestone 1 - Basic features and operating security improvement